Woolly-at-EBI/eDNAAqua-Plan/README.md

 Much data is being generated collated by the bioinformatics team of WP2, including:
 Yannis Kavakiotis and Dawid Krawczyk.

- Biodiveristy and marine guidance from Joana Pauperio and Stephane Pesant.
+ Biodiversity and marine guidance from Joana Pauperio and Stephane Pesant.

 ## Focus on ENA environmental DNA
 ```mermaid